Synthefy-Nori-V1 — Replaces XGBoost

 Wins where gradient boosting is strongest.

 TabArena skews toward larger, modern datasets — gradient boosting’s home turf.
-With zero tuning, Synthefy-Nori still wins 12 of 13 regression datasets against XGBoost and LightGBM given a full tuning budget.
+With zero tuning, Synthefy-Nori wins 9 of 13 regression datasets against tuned XGBoost and LightGBM (AutoGluon’s best-quality preset, a 4-hour budget) — and on the four it loses, the margin is under 2%.

 A tenth of the size of the model it beats: Synthefy-Nori-V1 at 6M parameters versus TabPFN-3 at 58.3M, with higher mean R²